February 10, 2021

 A simple stool sample test can detect blood in the fecal matter even before you have obvious signs of disease.
 This allows you and your doctor to create an advanced testing and treatment plan early, when treatment is more likely to be successful.

 Colonoscopies, tests that allow your doctor to look inside the colon and rectum, make it possible to identify and remove harmless polyps before they turn into cancerous sores.
 Screening results also help you make lifestyle changes to reduce your rectal cancer risks.
+Learn more about the screening guidelines for colorectal cancer.

 What Steps Can You Take to Reduce Your Cancer Risks?